 Investments in air filtration and ventilation can reduce student absences due to illness – both during a pandemic and in more normal times.
 Improving air quality has demonstrated benefits: it reduces the risk of respiratory diseases, leads to fewer missed school days, improves concentration, and supports better overall health outcomes.
 All students and staff can benefit from cleaner indoor air.

-As of April 2022, with the support of the community and through generous individual donations, we have deployed more than 300 CR boxes to over 200 schools in more than 20 cities across Arizona.
+Our team has deployed more than 400 CR boxes to over 200 schools in more than 20 cities across Arizona.

-Your donation will be used to purchase supplies to help schools in need across Arizona.
-Community build events also provide a unique opportunity for K-12 students to participate in a hands-on STEM project that benefits public health.
+Your donation will be used to purchase supplies to help schools in need across Arizona participate in a hands-on STEM project that benefits public health.